DrMattChristian/tldmon/README.md

 # Nagios Plugin Scripts for TLDmon

+Matt Christian merged different versions between DNS-OARC TLDmon and The Measurement Factory to retain improvements and bug fixes in both.
+Neither upstream fork appears to be actively maintained or updated.

 TLDmon uses two Nagios plugin scripts to implement the service checks.
 Both scripts originally come from The Measurement Factory.
 We've made some modifications for TLDmon and publish the modified versions here.